Skip to main content

 Consequences of data exfiltration

-Where are data exfiltration threats coming from?
+Where do data exfiltration threats come from?

 Who can potentially exfiltrate data?

-What are the common vectors of data exfiltration?
+What are the common data exfiltration vectors?

-As we already mentioned, data can be compromised and stolen by both internal and external actors.
 The most commonly used data exfiltration techniques, sources, and vectors include:

 Common vectors of data exfiltration